 Greenlips are sweet, tender, delicate, plump and juicy.
 Mature males have a creamy white flesh, whereas the females have apricot-orange meats.
-The meet color has no effect on the flavor.
+The meat color has no effect on the flavor.

 Studies have found that there is evidence that Greenlip Mussels can aid with inflammation associated with arthritis.